HazekiahWon/HazekiahWon.github.io/_posts/2019-02-27-gen-thru-sim.md

 author_profile: true
 ---
 # Current issues and motivation
 Deep learning requires large quantity of data to achieve performance.
 DRL has the following challenges:
-1) the policy is meant to be used in the real-world settings, but collecting real-world data is expensive.
+1. the policy is meant to be used in the real-world settings, but collecting real-world data is expensive.
-2) policy learning is often performed in simulated environments but there are systematic differences between simulated rendering and the real-world, because some factors are hard to model.
+2. policy learning is often performed in simulated environments but there are systematic differences between simulated rendering and the real-world, because some factors are hard to model.

 As a result, policy learned using only real-world data easily overfits while policy learned using only simulation data does not transfer to the real-world settings.

 What are the benefits for policy learning with two types of data?
-1) simulation data is of large quantity.  (buf fails at learning dynamics)
+1. simulation data is of large quantity.  (but fails at learning dynamics)
-2) real-world data better reflects the dynamics. (but fails at its quantity)
+2. real-world data better reflects the dynamics. (but fails at its quantity)

 These motivates the author to combine the two kinds of data.